ibm-cloud-docs/vmware-service/tutorials/vcda-migrating-cloudtocloud-vmaas.md

 1. Navigate to the source instance details where you installed VCDA and click the **Add-on services** tab.
 1. Click the **{{site.data.keyword.vmware-service_short}} pairings** tab and click **Create pairing**.
 1. On the **Create connection** panel, complete the following configuration.
-   1. For **Zones**, the default zone of the provider virtual data center (PVDC) is displayed.
+   1. For **Zones**, the default zone of the resource pool is displayed.
 If the instance has multiple PVDCs belonging to different zones, all the zones are displayed.
 Select the zone pairing.
    1. For **Peer geography**, the geography where the peer site is installed is displayed.
    1. For **Peer site name**, return to the VMware Cloud Director Availability details page and click the **Instance endpoints** tab.
 Click the **Copy to clipboard** icon for the **Site name** for the instance to pair.
 Paste the site name in the create connection configuration.
    1. For **Peer region**, select the region where the peer site is installed.